 Gluten-free ginger & nut slice

 Forget about the fact this is gluten-free – I’d go so far as to say it could be nicer than the original recipe for my standard Oaty Ginger Slice!
-It works perfectly with a standard gluten-free flour mix (one without raising agent already added, though) – or you can use coconut flour.
-I find coconut flour can be quite drying, so you could perhaps add another 25g butter or use half the dessicated coconut.
+It works with a standard gluten-free flour mix (one without raising agent already added) or you can use coconut flour.
+I find coconut flour can be quite drying, so you could perhaps add another 25g butter or use a little less dessicated coconut.
 You can use a food processor to speed up the nut-chopping – try to get it down to a medium crumb.
 A few big pieces are okay but if they’re all quite large, the slice can go crumbly when you slice it.

 3/4 cup brown sugar

 2 tbsp golden syrup

 2 tsp ground ginger

 1 cup plain gluten-free flour mix

 1 cup desiccated coconut

 1 1/2 cups nuts, very finely chopped (I used cashews and almonds)

 Preheat the oven to 180c conventional (160c fan bake).
 Line a 32cm x 22cm slice tin with baking paper so it goes up the sides.